mindspore-ai/docs/tutorials/training/source_en/advanced_use/dashboard.md

     - There are 50 steps at most for each parameter distribution(histogram) tag in each training dashboard.
 When the number of steps exceeds the limit, MindInsight will sample steps randomly to meet this limit.
     - There are 20 steps at most for each tensor tag in each training dashboard.
 When the number of steps exceeds the limit, MindInsight will sample steps randomly to meet this limit.

 4. Since `TensorSummary` will record complete tensor data, the amount of data is usually relatively large.
-In order to limit memory usage and ensure performance, MindInsight make the following restrictions with the size of tensor and the number of value responsed and displayed on the front end:
+In order to limit memory usage and ensure performance, MindInsight make the following restrictions with the size of tensor and the number of value responded and displayed on the front end:
     - MindInsight supports loading tensors that contain up to 10 million values.
     - MindInsight supports the column of tensor displayed on the front end up to 1000 columns for each query.
     - After the tensor is loaded, in the tensor-visible table view, you can view the maximum of 100,000 values.
 If the value obtained by the selected dimension query exceeds this limit, it cannot be displayed.